For information on ticketing and subscription sales and policies, click here.

 Early Music is music of the Middle Ages, Renaissance, Baroque, and Early Classical periods (roughly 1200 to 1800).
 But when talked about as a movement, the words “Early Music” are typically closely associated with historically informed performance and the Early Music Revival.

-You can read a full list of our Early Music FAQs here.
+You can read more about Early Music here.

 What is Chatham Baroque, Inc?